19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (h) the rendering of assistance will not be contrary to the public interest or the interests of the affected persons of the financial institution.

+[Act 31 of 2017 wef 04/06/2018]

 (2) For the purposes of subsection (1)(d) and (e), “designated third party”, in relation to a foreign country or territory, means such person in, or body or authority of, the foreign country or territory as the Authority may approve, upon an application to the Authority, if the Authority is satisfied that the disclosure —

 (a) is necessary, in the interests of the resolution of a financial institution; and

 (b) is necessary for the performance of the duties and functions of that person, body or authority, as the case may be.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Other factors to consider for provision of assistance to foreign resolution authority

-30AAZD\.
-In deciding whether to grant a request for assistance referred to in section 30AAZE from a resolution authority of a foreign country or territory, the Authority may also have regard to the following:
+88\.
+In deciding whether to grant a request for assistance referred to in section 89 from a resolution authority of a foreign country or territory, the Authority may also have regard to the following:

 (a) whether the resolution authority is preparing plans for dealing with the resolution of any financial institution, or is in the process of determining whether to exercise, or is exercising, any resolution powers in relation to the financial institution;